angarsky/diveintopython/learn/functions/return a function.md

 In this example, we define a function called `create_adder` that takes a `num` parameter.
 Within the `create_adder` function, we define another function called `adder` that takes an `x` parameter and returns the sum of `num` and `x`.
 Finally, we return the `adder` function as an output.

 We then assign the output of `create_adder(5)` to a variable called `add5`.
 This means that `add5` is now a function that takes a parameter `x` and returns the sum of `5` and `x`.
 When we call `add5(10)`, it returns `15`.
-### 5. Exploring the use of parameters and arguments in returned functions
+### 5. Exploring the use arguments in returned functions

 #### Example 1:
 ```python